California Roll Recipe and Rice-less Sushi Rolls

-A California roll recipe is usually made with imitation crab meat, cucumber, and avocado.
-Yes, that is not usually "real" crab meat in your California roll.
+A California roll recipe is usually made with imitation crab meat, sushi rice, cucumber, and avocado.

 Imitation crab meat is actually made from fish and is a pretty processed food with all kinds of questionable ingredients.

 And you can even make a rice-less sushi roll for your low carb friends.

 For the most part, you'll probably be using snow crab or queen crab in your sushi roll recipes.

 King crab will be more expensive and is considered a delicacy because

 men have to literally risk their lives to catch these crabs.

 The icy waters of the Bering Sea produces one of the best